June 2nd, 2020

 - Spend 90% of the time analyzing and only 10% searching instead of the other way around

-Amazingly, the efficiency gains discussed above from automation are only a fraction of the true ROI of an integrated, automated project controls software solution.
+Amazingly, the efficiency gains discussed above from automation are only a fraction of the true ROI of an integrated, automated project controls and project management software solution.
 Once visibility is enabled and Project Management is evaluating trends and root cause issues, the ability to actually improve project cost performance is unlocked!

 Discover how technology can be an ally of your company, helping you more efficiently control projects and costs.